List of Marvel Comics characters: M: Brett Mahoney

-Detective Brett Mahoney is a character appearing in American comic books published by Marvel Comics.
-He is a strictly loyal police detective who finds himself involved in the activities of superhumans.
-The character, created by Marc Guggenheim and Dave Wilkins, first appeared in Marvel Comics Presents vol. 2 #1 (Nov.
-2007).

-Brett Mahoney is the partner of Stacy Dolan.
+Detective Brett Mahoney is a police detective and the partner of Stacy Dolan.
 In his first appearance they were investigating the death of a John Doe.
 The only clue they had was from a witness who described an unusual being later identified by Reed Richards as Uatu the Watcher.
 After learning that the John Doe is an extraterrestrial and that deceased spy Yelena Belova are somehow involved, Mahoney and Dolan later discover that the crime is related to a Muslim named Jaafar Yoosuf who Dolan arrested earlier for "buying" superpowers.
 They break into Yoosuf's apartment, but he is absent.
 When Dolan is accused of killing the John Doe, as evidenced by security footage showing her committing the crime, Mahoney simply tells her to remain silent as he is aware that something is wrong.
 Mahoney is visited by an escaped Dolan who fakes her death and leaves a book for him to read telling him the truth about what happened.

-Mahoney is hired by Old Man Logan and Storm to examine the body of a dead mutant.
-He concludes that he was killed by a special bullet and that other mutants were killed the same way.
-Afterwards, Mahoney and the NYPD arrest the culprit X-Cutioner.

 Brett Mahoney in other media

 Brett Mahoney appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Royce Johnson.
-This version is a police sergeant and friendly rival of Foggy Nelson.
+This version is a police sergeant, later detective sergeant and chief of detectives, at the New York City Police Department's 15th Precinct and friendly rival of Foggy Nelson.
+Introduced in Daredevil, Mahoney later appears in Jessica Jones, The Punisher, and Daredevil: Born Again.